-The USS Group publishes this integrated report to create a foundation constructive dialogue with not only its shareholders and other investors but a its stakeholders.
-Our third annual integrated report aims to provide a g understanding of our approaches and initiatives to enhance medium to lo corporate value.
-As a means to this end, we have made the changes be enhance the information in this report.
+The USS Group publishes this integrated report to create a foundation for a constructive dialogue with not only its shareholders and other investors but also all of its stakeholders.
+Our third annual integrated report aims to provide a greater understanding of our approaches and initiatives to enhance medium to long-term corporate value.
+As a means to this end, we have made the changes below to enhance the information in this report.

-- We introduce initiatives to bolster management resources in the full "Strengths of USS (important management resources). - We disclose the specific process to identify priority issues alongside performance indicators (KPIs; quantitative targets and results) and r "Priority subjects (materiality). - We added "Medium to long-term vision and strategy" as a new section out our long-term vision and strategies as well as provide an overview measure. - We include an interview with new executive officers to provide i insight into medium to long-term challenges and policies. - We include more comprehensive information in the section about environment, such as a climate-related transition plan. - We disclose deliberations on important matters by the Board of Dire the section on governance.
-This section also provides more compreinformation about the officer remuneration policy, including the (performance-linked monetary compensation) targets and perfor
+- We introduce initiatives to bolster management resources in the future in "Strengths of USS (important management resources)." - We disclose the specific process to identify priority issues alongside our key performance indicators (KPIs; quantitative targets and results) and results in "Priority subjects (materiality)." - We added "Medium to long-term vision and strategy" as a new section to lay out our long-term vision and strategies as well as provide an overview of each measure. - We include an interview with new executive officers to provide in depth insight into medium to long-term challenges and policies. - We include more comprehensive information in the section about the environment, such as a climate-related transition plan. - We disclose deliberations on important matters by the Board of Directors in the section on governance.
+This section also provides more comprehensive information about the officer remuneration policy, including the bonuses (performance-linked monetary compensation) targets and performance.

-To make the used-vehicle distribution market more fair and transparent, USS creates new solutions and provides an open marketplace based on free market principles, which helps to enhance the social status of the used-vehicle for a Period covered by this report also all of Period: Fiscal 2022 (April 1, 2022 to March 31, 2023) Coverage: USS and its consolidated subsidiaries reater ong-term elow to Also includes some information about other periods and recent or current activities uture in Guidelines used as reference our key esults in International Integrated Reporting Framework published by the IFRS Foundation on to lay Precaution concerning forward-looking information of each This report includes forecasts and outlooks about the future plans, strategies and results of operations of the n depth USS Group.
+Period covered by this report

+Period: Fiscal 2022 (April 1, 2022 to March 31, 2023) Coverage: USS and its consolidated subsidiaries

+Also includes some information about other periods and recent or current activities

+Guidelines used as reference

+International Integrated Reporting Framework published by the IFRS Foundation

+Precaution concerning forward-looking information

+This report includes forecasts and outlooks about the future plans, strategies and results of operations of the USS Group.
 These statements are not historical facts.
-All forecasts and outlooks are based on assumptions it the and beliefs that use information currently available.
-In addition, forward-looking statements incorporate risk factors and uncertainties involving the economy, ectors in hensive ponuses demand for the services of the USS Group, taxes, laws and regulations, natural disasters, and other items.
-As a result, actual results of operations may differ from mance. the forecasts and outlooks in this report.
+All forecasts and outlooks are based on assumptions and beliefs that use information currently available.
+In addition, forward-looking statements incorporate risk factors and uncertainties involving the economy, demand for the services of the USS Group, taxes, laws and regulations, natural disasters, and other items.
+As a result, actual results of operations may differ from the forecasts and outlooks in this report.